 Analog photography is a slow and mindful process, each step a deliberate choice that begins with the selection of the film.
-Long before my walk started, I stood in my kitchen before the open door of my cool and bright refrigerator reaching for a box of Ilford HP5 blanc et noir 35 mm film 36 exposures.
+Long before my walk had started, I stood in my kitchen before the open door of my cool and bright refrigerator, reaching for a box of Ilford HP5 blanc et noir 35 mm 36 exposure film.
 I turned to face the kitchen counter where I would open its tiny canister and place the film gently in the camera I have selected for today.
-Today I will walk with my Dad's old camera, and as I reach for the app where I log the date and time of each roll in each camera, I think of him and the photos he made with it.
+Today, I will walk with my dad's old camera, and as I reach for the app where I log the date and time of each roll in each camera, I think of him and the photos he made with it.
 It will be nice to walk with him, to think of him, to remember.
-Today, I want my photographs to look like charcoal pencil drawings of the nature that surrounds me, and as I slide into the front seat of my car, I have chosen to head towards the hills.
+Today, I want my photographs to look like charcoal pencil drawings of the nature that surrounds me, and as I slide into the front seat of my car, I choose to head towards the hills.
 My measured pace walking them will slow this day and add to the thoughtfulness of the morning.
 I begin with the explorer's spirit rushing towards the starting line only to have my rapid breath fall out of sync with my plodding feet as I ascend.
-About midway up the incline I first notice the white rock whose surface catches the tiniest bit of morning light and the small glistening leaves that face east and frame the path that leads into a dark unknown.
+About midway up the incline, I first notice the white rock, whose surface catches the tiniest bit of morning light and the small glistening leaves that face east and frame the path that leads into a dark unknown.

 I step back to see, really see, what has caught my eye.
-By choosing black and white, I have limited my response to the spectrum of available colors and selected to measure the intensity of light, in essence simplifying my choices to subject and luminance only.
-I remember thinking the decision a good one as we soon would head out for a few days of reconnection and the idea of being present in the pure essence of our time together appeals to me, to narrow the wavelengths I explore to better focus on the spectrum of you.
+By choosing black and white, I have limited my response to the spectrum of available colors and selected to measure the intensity of light, in essence, simplifying my choices to subject and luminance only.
+I remember thinking the decision as a good one as we soon would head out for a few days of reconnection and the idea of being present in the pure essence of our time together appeals to me, to narrow the wavelengths that I explore to focus better on the spectrum of you.

-I pull the camera to my eye and begin to frame the wooded path, the rock and the bits of light that will last only a bit longer.
-I set the speed and focus point and then, I inhale deeply and still each part of my body while I press the shutter.
+I pull the camera to my eye and begin to frame the wooded path, the rock, and the bits of light that will last only a bit longer.
+I set the speed and focus point, and then, I inhaled deeply and still each part of my body while I press the shutter.
 I love this moment, the still concentration just before catching the light.
-And then the moment is forever gone, and I turn to continue the trek up the hill.
+And, then, the moment is forever gone, and I turn to continue the trek up the hill.